How China’s “Southern Capital” is forging ahead of its present

 I’d actually been in Nanjing three years earlier on my first trip to China.
 I’d bought myself a one way ticket to Beijing and was taking the train down the east coast towards Hong Kong.
 Back then, I hadn’t known what to expect.
 I’d expected largeness, I’d expected people.
-I’d actually expected the place to be a lot more inscrutable and harder to deal with than I found it.
-There were times – mostly when attempting to purchase train tickets – when the situation seemed impossible, but on the whole, I found China to be surprisingly navigable.
+I’d expected China to be a lot more inscrutable and harder to deal with than I actually found it.
+There were times when the situation seemed impossible – mostly when attempting to purchase train tickets – but on the whole, I found the country to be surprisingly navigable.

 But it was the state of China that I was interested in.
 I was interested in how China was coping with its accelerated development and what that development looked like up close.
 Watching things from back home it really only felt like you were getting half the story: China’s rise was creating wealth as well as problems, yes; it had established itself as a global player but was still struggling with internal issues, okay; GDP was rising as the wealth gap increased.
 It was all now familiar stuff trotted out by an intrigued Western media.
 But there was no connection; nothing to relate to.
 It was like watching a space shuttle launch from the safety of the exclusion zone – you could see it, you could hear it, but you still couldn’t feel the heat.

-There was one thing, however, that had changed since the last time.
-And at 450 metres and 89 floors it wasn’t hard to miss.
-The Zifeng Tower, opened on 18th December 2010, had become the seventh tallest building in the world at the time and the second tallest in China in the intervening years.
-It was yet another example of what that aforementioned intrigued Western media would probably call the “Chinese Boom”, where not only Shanghai and Beijing were competing with the rest of the world, but provincial capitals such as Nanjing, Hangzhou, Wuhan and Guangzhou were competing with each other in order to compete with Shanghai and Beijing.
+There was, however, one thing that had changed since the last time, and at 450 metres tall, it wasn’t hard to miss.
+The Zifeng Tower, opened on 18th December 2010, had transformed the Nanjing skyline, becoming the seventh tallest building in the world and the second tallest building in China in the intervening years.
+It was yet another example of what that aforementioned intrigued Western media would probably call the “Chinese Boom”, where Shanghai and Beijing were not the only cities in a headlong rush to compete with the rest of the world, but provincial capitals such as Nanjing, Hangzhou, Wuhan and Guangzhou were competing with each other for a piece of the action.

-The efficient modern metropolis, competing on a global scale, is now the goal of cities such as Nanjing.
-Arriving at that point before the competition is an essential part of the plan.
-Why build skyscrapers and industrial parks in Nanjing, for example, if by the time the projects are finished the investment needed to make them viable has set up 200 km down the road in Hangzhou?
-Hence the speed of this current phase of development.
-The world is banging on the door of China’s party and its cities are clambering over each other to be the first to pass the wine and nibbles.
+The efficient modern metropolis competing on a global scale is now the goal of second-tier cities such as Nanjing.
+While arriving at that point before the competition beats you to it is an essential part of the plan.
+Why build industrial parks and skyscrapers in Nanjing, for example, if by the time the projects are finished, the investment needed to make them viable has set up 200 km down the road in Hangzhou?
+Hence the speed of this current phase of Chinese development.
+The world is banging on the door of the development party and China’s cities are clambering over each other to be the first to pass the wine and nibbles.

 It is too early to say how long this Chinese development frenzy will continue.
-There are signs of a slowdown and clouds of doubt as to its sustainability are gathering off the coast.
+There are signs of a development slowdown.
+Clouds of doubt as to its sustainability are gathering off the coast.
 Yet in cities like Nanjing – cities in which you can feel the heat of the frenzy – any such notions amid the cacophony of cranes and construction seem absurd.

 China’s “southern capital” has seen its share of setbacks over the centuries, but despite it all, it has remained one of China’s most important and likeable cities throughout.
-As the skyscrapers rise and the tunnels are dug, this historic city is looking towards the next hundred years and working to securing its future as a 21st century powerhouse.
-On the ground, Nanjing looks as likely as any to make the transition without losing its appeal in the process.
+Now, as the skyscrapers rise and the tunnels are dug, this historic city is looking towards the next hundred years and working to securing its future as a 21st century powerhouse.
+On the ground, Nanjing looks as likely as any to make the transition without losing its soul in the process.